 But these aren’t responsible time travelers—it’s their manipulation of the past where the movie becomes really funny.
 Imagine if you knew the future.
 How would you exploit it?
 Being that our heroes are party animals, they choose to place bets on sporting events to which they know the outcome, not to mention score with loose ‘80s girls.
 The movie’s version of the ‘80s is very much like a movie version of the ‘80s, complete with bullying jocks as the ski patrol.
 But because the foursome was transported back through time, they’ve changed things to the degree that they aren’t able to take advantage of the situation as much as they’d like.
 Indeed, this movie might be remembered for changing “The Butterfly Effect” to “The Puke-Covered Squirrel Effect”.
 Only time will tell.

-There’s also a hilarious subplot involving a bitter, one-armed bellhop (played Back to the Future alum Crispin Glover).
+There’s also a hilarious subplot involving a bitter, one-armed bellhop (played by Back to the Future alum Crispin Glover).
 In the past, he has both arms.
 To be sure, you’ll find out how he lost his arm in the past, but when?
-There’s a number of setups in which our heroes watch in anticipation and fear as Glover’s valet comes impossibly close to losing that arm, but doesn’t.
+There are a number of setups in which our heroes watch in anticipation and fear as Glover’s valet comes impossibly close to losing that arm, but doesn’t.
 Will it be during the chainsaw toss, a horrible car accident, or some other debacle?
 Here are some other questions you may have when it’s all over: From what hole did they dig up Crispin Glover?
 Why did the filmmakers limit themselves to just one journey through time?
 Why not place the hot tub in prehistoric times or during the Civil War, just to mix up the scenery?
 Why was Chevy Chase’s character so curiously undeveloped?
 When the guys return to the present and the timeline has changed for the better, won’t they regret missing out on all of the pleasant, alternate experiences between 1986 and now?
-Won’t their alternate timeline families realize they’re not the same person anymore?
+Won’t their alternate-timeline families realize they’re not the same person anymore?

 The science of Hot Tub Time Machine is just as sophisticated as you’d expect with that title.
 The movie has more by way of gross-out humor, blatant homophobia, and clever time travel jokes than any sense of logic about its central device.
 But that’s the point.
 So maybe just don’t think about how stupid it all is.
 This is absurdist stuff on the level of Harold and Kumar Go to White Castle, except not quite as satisfyingly over-the-top.
-When the characters reflect on their lives in the end, that’s where the momentum slows, the movie stops being just stupid, and the audience loses interest.
+When the characters reflect on their lives in the end, that’s when the momentum slows, the movie stops being just stupid, and the audience loses interest.
 That’s what happens when an audience doesn’t care about the characters but thinks their antics are funny.
 The result is the kind of lazy comedy that demands a lazy audience.
 If you’re feeling lazy, you could do worse.